 The health assessment identified that 18% of Allen County youth were obese, according to Body Mass Index (BMI) by age.
 When asked how they would describe their weight, 30% of Allen County youth reported that they were slightly or very overweight.
-75% of youth were exercising for 60 minutes on 3 or more days per week.
+Three-fourths (75%) of youth exercised for 60 minutes on 3 or more days per week.